 67:62:02:09.
 Reasons for placing a center on probation.
-The division department may noted by the division department within the accreditation report;
+The division department noncompliance noted by the division within department in the accreditation report;

-(1) The center is in compliance with less than 70 percent of the requirements of this article or safety of clients;
+(1) The center is in compliance with less than 70 seventy percent of the requirements care or safety of clients;

-(2) The center fails to complete the plan of correction to address the areas of noncompliance funding purposes;
+(2) The center fails to complete the plan of correction to address the areas of accreditation or funding purposes;

-(3) The center has serious infractions of this article that affect the overall continuity of care
+(3) The center has serious infractions of this article that affect the overall continuity of

-(4) The center falsifies information provided to the division department for accreditation or
+(4) The center falsifies falsified information provided to the division department for coercion: